- Chart

 Disclaimers:

-This analysis is based on publicly available information and is intended for informational purposes only.
-It does not constitute financial advice.
-Market share data is estimated and may not be precise.
-Financial figures are subject to change and auditing.
+This JSON output is for informational purposes only and does not constitute financial advice.
+Market share data is an estimation and may vary.
+Financial performance and projections are based on publicly available information and are subject to change.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.